AIHubDocs/en/assets/RVC/Cloud/Applio Colab.md

 ###### ‎
 ##### b.
 Save Every Epoch
 ###### ‎
-- Determine at how many <u>[epochs](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/)</u> the model will saved at.
-These saved models are known as the "checkpoints".
+- Rate at which the model will be saved, based on the <u>[epochs](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/)</u>.
+The saved models are known as the "checkpoints".
 ‎
 - If you are a newbie, leave it at `15`.